 For many years, from its introduction in 1963 until 1981, Valium had the distinction of being the single most widely prescribed drug in the U.S. Immortalized by the Rolling Stones in their 1966 song, “Mother’s Little Helper,” Valium got a rep for enabling housewives to cope with the mundane tasks of everyday life.
 While Valium was overprescribed in the 1960s to 1970s, most people who took it had debilitating levels of distress associated with diagnosable mental illness.
+When abused, it is important to seek treatment for Valium addiction.
 The following Valium FAQs separate fact from fiction and provide insights on what was once the most popular drug in America.1

 Is It Possible to Overdose on Valium?